syncfusion-content/maui-docs/MAUI/DateTimePicker/overview.md

 ## Key features

-* **Header view**: The .NET MAUI Date Time Picker allows the user to add and customize the header text.
+* **Header view**: The .NET MAUI Date Time Picker provides pre-defined header text and allows the user to customize the header text with date and time format.

 * **Column header view**: The .NET MAUI Date Time Picker supports a customizable column header view to separate headings for each column.